-There would be no need to apply the transit accessibility test in the Red Policy Areas (MSPAs) as these areas, by definition (in terms of land use development density and current NADMS), have good transit accessibility.
-The Policy Area Test would also not apply in the Green (rural) areas since attaining adequate high quality transit in these areas is neither desired nor likely.
+There would be no need to apply the transit accessibility test in the core Policy Areas as they, by definition (in terms of land use development density and current NADMS), have good accessibility.
+The Policy Area Test would also not apply in the rural areas since attaining adequate high quality transit in these areas is neither desired nor likely.

-Recommendation: Do not apply the Policy Area transit accessibility test in the "Red" (MSPAs) or the "Green" (rural) policy areas, consistent with current Policy Area test exemption for these areas.
+Recommendation: Do not apply the Policy Area transit accessibility test in "Core" or "Rural" areas.